Skip to main content

 Yes, summary administration can handle real property.
 However, disposition without administration cannot be used if the estate includes real estate.

-Legal Authority: Florida Statutes Chapter 733-735
+Legal Authority: Florida Statutes Chapter 733-735.
+Last Verified: March 2026.

-This content is for informational purposes only and does not constitute legal advice.
+This content is for informational purposes only and is not legal advice or a substitute for attorney review.
 Laws and fees may change.
-Always verify current requirements with your local court clerk before filing.
+Verify current requirements with your local court clerk before filing.